20 Things You Must Do Before the First Day of Summer

 SEE D JAN/Shutterstock

-Make two copies each of the Environmental Working Group’s 2018 “Clean Fifteen” and “Dirty Dozen” lists, which rank this summer’s cleanest and dirtiest produce, from a pesticides’ perspective.
+Make two copies each of the Environmental Working Group’s 2019 “Clean Fifteen” and “Dirty Dozen” lists, which rank this summer’s cleanest and dirtiest produce, from a pesticides’ perspective.
 Research has linked exposure to these chemicals with potential fertility and neurological problems.
-Tape one copy to your fridge and keep one in your wallet—that way you’ll always have a handy reminder of which summer superfoods have the least amount of pesticide residue (avocados and sweet corn) and which hang on to the most (strawberries).
+Tape one copy to your fridge and keep one in your wallet—that way you’ll always have a handy reminder of which summer superfoods have the least amount of pesticide residue (avocados and sweet corn) and which hang on to the most (strawberries and spinach).
 Don’t worry, just because something makes the dirty list doesn’t mean you need to abstain altogether—just wash those items extra well before consuming.
 Give these summer foods that are healthier than you thought a try too.

 Stock up on summer toiletries